ezra-works/springboot3.jpa.h2/README.md

 - does not require @SpringBootTest, or @WebMvcTest
 - runs in milliseconds (ms)
 - use it for service testing, bean/pojo testing
-- mock service, repository at this testing
+- we mock service, repository at this testing

 ### Web Layer Test